-This cuvee is a fermented in stainless still tanks and kept at a low temperatures for a few hours.
+This Cuvee is fermented in stainless still tanks and kept at a low temperature for a few hours.
 Direct press.
 No oak.
 Bottled at Château Pesquié.

-Color : Very pale rosé, bright and limpid.
-Nose : Flavors of small fresh red berries and citrus fruits.
-Mouth : The mouth offers a great balance and freshness with aromas of gooseberries, raspberries and citrus, with floral notes.
+Colour: Very pale rosé, bright and limpid.
+Nose: Flavors of small fresh red berries and citrus fruits.
+Mouth: The mouth offers a great balance and freshness with aromas of gooseberries, raspberries and citrus, with floral notes.

 Food & Wine pairing

 "Les Terrasses" rosé is a delightful aperitif.
 Suited to grilled meats and fishes, raw or grilled vegetables, charcuterie, soft white cheese, spicy dishes.
 Fresh fruit-based desserts and sorbet.
 Serve fresh (8° C or 46° F).